raphaelvdumas/OASES/README.md

 This allows you to run any OASES module directly from `cmd` or `PowerShell` (e.g., `oast`, `oasr`, etc.) using the syntax provided in the [official documentation](https://github.com/raphaelvdumas/OASES/blob/master/OASES%203.1%20-%20User%20Guide.pdf).

-**Warning**: This portable edition is compute-only.
+**Warning**: For Windows, this portable edition is compute-only.
 You won’t be able to plot results directly.
 To plot your results, use the functions provided in the `third_party` folder with MATLAB or Python.

 _Last successful run: March, 2025_